JoshDoug/Notes/Containers/Docker/Docker-Commands.md

 MYSQL_PASSWORD=dbpassword # Replace with proper password
 ```

+#### Container Orchestration - PHP & MariaDB

+If you're working with containers your probably want to be working with everything in containers.
+Using the above examples it would make sense to have a database such as MariaDB running in a container and accessible from the PHP/Apache container.

+TODO: Well hopefully I'll figure out how to do that at some point and note it down here. or TKTK?

 ### Old Contaienr Commands - could possibly be deprecated and removed in the future

 * `docker ps` - see running containers